Software oscilloscope for inside microcontroller

 The maximum circular buffer size is about

-If the oscilloscope library is part of a large sketch, the circular buffer would have to reduced, do this by changing maxBytes in the library header file.
+If the Code Debug Oscilloscope library is part of a large sketch, the circular buffer would have to reduced, do this by changing maxBytes in the library header file.

 If the buffer is made too large then we get an uncontrolled situation.
 While there are no compiler errors, the content at the end of the circular buffer may be overwritten by nonsense.
 The reason is that the Arduino works without operating system that keeps control.